SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Introduction

 \section{Introduction}

-Super-resolution (SR) has garnered extensive research in recent years, with new articles appearing monthly.
-Some state-of-the-art SR methods can restore details that are unclear in the original (lower-resolution) clip while working in real time~\cite{wu2022animesr}.
+Super-resolution (SR) is the task of increasing the resolution of images and videos, with potential use ranging from detail restoration to quality enhancement~\cite{liang2022recurrent,wang2021realesrgan}.
+Some state-of-the-art SR methods can restore details not clearly visible in the original (lower-resolution) clip while working in real time~\cite{wu2022animesr}.
 Neighboring frames can help fill gaps when upscaling, because small movements caused by camera tremor may provide enough information to accurately increase the resolution, as demonstrated using a Google Pixel 3 camera \cite{10.1145/3306346.3323024}.
+This ability of SR methods to restore video details and enhance video quality suggests their use for improving video compression efficiency.

+Video traffic had accounted for more than 80\% of all consumer Internet traffic by 2022~\cite{cisco} and that number is continuing to rise.
+Video compression that can lower bandwidth consumption with minimal changes to the visual quality of the video is more critical than ever.
+There have been some breakthroughs in video compression techniques, such as the recently developed MPEG compression standard MPEG-5 Part 2 Low Complexity Enhancement Video Coding (LCEVC)~\cite{meardi2020mpeg}.
+The core idea of LCEVC is to use a conventional video codec at a lower resolution and reconstruct a full-resolution video after decoding using enhancement layers, leading to a significant decrease to bandwidth consumption.

-Video compression that can reduce bandwidth consumption with minimal changes to visual quality is more critical than ever.
-Some recent codec~[\citen{chen2021higher}, \citen{khani2021efficient}] downscale a video before compression to cut the bitrate and then upscale it to its original resolution using SR. This approach decreases bandwidth consumption and preserves the video’s perceptual quality.
-Not all SR methods are suitable for downsample-based video compression, however, since few real-time SR models can generate acceptable-quality video.
+Some recent codecs~\cite{meardi2020mpeg, khani2021efficient} downscale a video before compression to cut the bitrate and then upscale it to its original resolution using SR. Not all SR methods are suitable for such downscale-based video compression, however, since few real-time SR models can generate acceptable-quality video.
+Our research shows that many SR models are unable to deal with compression artifacts, as shown in Figure \ref{fig:preview}.
+Several existing benchmarks assess SR methods' ability to upscale compressed videos~\cite{yang2022ntire,yang2022aim}, focusing on perceptual quality.
+We improve upon this work by additionally considering video bitrate reduction.

-To analyze which SR models work better with each compression standard, and to help researchers find the best model for their codec, we present our Super-Resolution for Video Compression benchmark.
-To develop it we selected 17 SR models with different architectures and assessed their compressed-video-restoration capabilities on our dataset, which includes videos compressed using five codecs.
+To analyze which SR models work better with each compression standard, and to help researchers find the best models for their codecs, we present our Super-Resolution for Video Compression benchmark.
+To develop it we selected 19 popular SR models with different architectures and assessed their compressed-video-restoration capabilities on our dataset, which includes videos compressed using five codecs.
 Our effort employed objective metrics and subjective evaluation to assess model quality.
-In addition, analysis of the correlation between objective-quality metrics and subjective scores aided us in developing our objective metric for analyzing SR's capacity to upscale compressed videos.
+In addition, we analysed the correlation between objective-quality metrics and subjective scores and calculated bitrate reduction that can be achieved using each SR model during the compression.